-Netflix is priced for continued strong growth, sure the Price Earnings Ratio is 135, which is significantly higher than Disney’s 0.
+Netflix is priced for continued strong growth, sure the Price Earnings Ratio is 82, which is significantly higher than Disney’s 0.
 That’s rights Disney made a loss in 2020.

-This does suggest that Netflix is overvalued, but the reason the stock price is so high is because the growth trajectory Netflix has enjoyed since 2002 is huge.
+This does suggest that Netflix is overvalued, but the reason the stock price is so high is that the growth trajectory Netflix has enjoyed since 2002 is huge.

 Is there still room for growth for Netflix?

 The driver for long-term growth is in the content business.
-Companies like Disney make great profits on content and Netflix knows this.
-The significant investments in Netflix Originals is a move into markets like Disney’s.
+Companies like Disney make great profits on content, and Netflix knows this.
+The significant investments in Netflix Originals are a move into markets like Disney’s.

 Deeper Analysis of the Netflix Fundamentals

-Because they have literally the simplest business model of all the FANG stocks.
-They do not need a call center, they do not need stores, they only need the internet, net neutrality, some application user interface designers, great developers, and a massive content delivery network.
-Oh did I forget the deal makers?
-Negotiating with the content developers like Disney, HBO and others are the absolute keys to success.
-The grand total of employees in Netflix is only 5,500 people.
+Because they have the simplest business model of all the FANG stocks literally, they do not need a call center; they do not need stores; they only need the internet, net neutrality, application user interface designers, great developers, and a massive content delivery network.
+Oh, did I forget the deal makers?
+Negotiating with content developers like Disney, HBO, and others is the absolute key to success.
+The total of employees at Netflix is only 5,500 people.
 That is incredible.

 But the content providers started to see the light.

-They realized that if you own the marketplace you own it all.
-So they start to pull out, Marvel, Disney HBO and others.
+They realized that if you own the marketplace, you own it all.
+So they start to pull out Marvel, Disney, HBO, and others.
 So what does Netflix do?
-It launches a content building campaign to dwarf all others.
-Netflix is spending so much money on “Netflix Originals” that it is already surpassing the total spend of many of the industry giants put together.
+It launches a content-building campaign to dwarf all others.
+Netflix is spending so much money on “Netflix Originals” that it is already surpassing the total spending of many of the industry giants put together.

 But is it working?
 Well YES.

-I have Amazon Prime Video, but I and my entire family do not use it.
-The user experience is poor and the content poorer.
-Would we ever buy a Disney channel?
-Never ever.
+I have Amazon Prime Video, but my entire family and I do not use it.
+The user experience is poor, and the content poorer.

 Is that a cause for concern?